 Even in our safety-first world, it’s still pretty hard to learn to walk without taking a few tumbles.
 Most of those mishaps are going to be harmless, though.
-They might cause a little fussing, or a few tears, but before too long, Baby will be back on her feet and trying to toddle again before you know it.
+They might cause a little fussing, or a few tears, but before too long, Baby will be back on their feet and trying to toddle again before you know it.
 Every once in a while, though, those falls could really hurt Baby, so it’s important to know the difference.

 Why is my baby so clumsy?

-There’s also the fact that, at this point, Baby’s head is still a little bit too big for her body, in terms of regular human proportions.
+There’s also the fact that, at this point, Baby’s head is still a little bit too big for their body, in terms of regular human proportions.
 As adorable as that fact is, it’s another thing getting in Baby’s way of a fall-free process of learning to walk.
-This is because the added top-heaviness not only makes it easier for Baby to overbalance and fall over, but also makes it more likely that those falls will end up giving her a bump on the head, which has a greater chance of turning into an injury than bumps in other places do.
+This is because the added top-heaviness not only makes it easier for Baby to overbalance and fall over, but also makes it more likely that those falls will end up giving them a bump on the head, which has a greater chance of turning into an injury than bumps in other places do.

 One preventive thing parents can do when it comes to falls during early walking is to make sure babies wear properly-fitting shoes that are designed for early walking.
-It can be tempting to buy shoes with room to grow into, given how fast little feet grow, but shoes that are a little too big can cause problems for an early walker who already isn’t too steady on her feet.
+It can be tempting to buy shoes with room to grow into, given how fast little feet grow, but shoes that are a little too big can cause problems for an early walker who already isn’t too steady on their feet.

 What are the risks?